n8willis/opentype-shaping-documents/opentype-shaping-oriya.md

 consonant where placing the <samp>"Halant"</samp> mark on its own is typographically problematic.

-> Note: The `calt` feature, which allows for generalized application
-> of contextual alternate substitutions, is usually applied at this
-> point.
-However, `calt` is not mandatory for correct Oriya shaping
-> and may be disabled in the application by user preference.

 :::{figure-md}
 ![Halant form substitution](/images/oriya/oriya-haln.svg "Halant form substitution"){.shaping-demo .inline-svg .greyscale-svg #oriya-haln}